6 Steps to Creating a Cosy Reading Nook at Your Place

 The very concept of a cosy reading nook is all about comfort after along day, so your tootsies need attention too.
 There are loads of affordable pouffes or ottomans on the market, and you can choose yours in a contrasting material to your armchair (like in the photo above) for a wonderfully relaxed look.

 Just ensure the height between the seat of your chair and the top of the pouffe is fairly similar.
 It’ll ensure maximum comfort for your legs.
+If you need help shopping for the perfect option, check out my roundup of amazing ottomans.

 Often you’ll already have a rug in your living room.
 If this is the case, your occasional chair can sit on its outskirts.
 This grounds the chair and makes it feel a part of the space.
 If the room is quite large (and so is the rug) you might be able to place the entire chair on the rug.
 But for the most part, the front feet butting up against the rug is enough.